OH HENRY! Mr. soccer finalist's hat trick cements Austin's trip to Section 1A title game - Austin Daily Herald

 OH HENRY!
 Mr. soccer finalist’s hat trick cements Austin’s trip to Section 1A title game

-Austin senior Henry Tolbert has come a long way since he arrived in Minnesota in 2015 as an immigrant from Liberia.
+Austin senior Henry Tolbert has come a long way since 2015, when he arrived in Minnesota as an immigrant from Liberia.

 Tolbert, who was named a Minnesota Mr. Soccer finalist on Monday, showed why he was worthy of that accolade as he scored three goals and dished out an assist for the Packers, who toppled Pine Island/Zumbrota-Mazeppa 9-0 in a Section 1A semifinal in Art Hass Stadium Monday night.

-Tolbert sat out for the final 32 minutes of Austin’s quarterfinal win over Winona with a yellow card last week, but he came out on fire Monday as he blasted a 15-yard shot to make it 1-0 ten minutes into the game before scoring again in the second half to make it 7-0.
+Tolbert sat out for the final 32 minutes of Austin’s quarterfinal win over Winona with a yellow card last week, but he came out on fire Monday, blasting a 15-yard shot to make it 1-0, 10 minutes into the game before scoring again in the second half to make it 7-0.

 Tolbert, who has 24 goals and 11 assists on the season is one of the five Minnesota Mr. Soccer finalists for Class A, along with Keegan Chastey of Duluth Denfeld, Keegan James of Blake, Miguel Leon Alvarado of Richfield and Nolan Pratumwon of Mahtomedi.
 Tolbert is the second Packer to be a top five nominee as Austin grad Kevin Ortiz also received that honor.